Advantages of Money Market Funds

 SEC Rule 2a-7 Governs Several Areas of Money Market Funds

 As a result of the last financial crisis, the SEC introduced new rules to attempt to safeguard investors with money market funds, including:

-- Maturity of Holdings: Money market funds cannot hold investments with a maturity of greater than 397 days.
-The weighted average maturity of the portfolio cannot exceed 90 days.
+- Maturity of holdings: Money market funds cannot hold investments with a maturity of greater than 397 days.
+The dollar-weighted average maturity of the portfolio cannot exceed 90 days.

-- Credit Quality: No less than 5% of a money market fund’s holdings may be in investments that are in the second-highest short-term rating categories.
+- Credit quality: No less than 2.5% of a money market fund’s holdings may be in investments that are in the second-highest short-term rating categories.

 - Diversification: Money market funds are required to maintain a diversified portfolio.
 A money market fund cannot have any individual holding that exceeds 5% of the value of the fund (with the exception of US Treasury and government agency holdings).